Marek-A/Marek-A/README.md

-- 👋 Welcome to my GitHub profile!
+- 👋 Greetings fellow coder, welcome to my GitHub profile!
 - My name is Marek and I am passionate about Front-end development.
-- 👨‍💻 As a self-taught developer, I am constantly learning and improving my skills in HTML, CSS, JavaScript and React etc.
+- 👨‍💻 As a self-taught developer, I am constantly learning and improving my skills in JavaScript and React etc.
 - I am excited to share my projects and collaborate with others in the tech community.
 Thank you for stopping by! 🔥